kubernetes/community/contributors/design-proposals/local-storage-overview.md

 ### Alice manages a Database which needs access to “durable” and fast scratch space

 1. Cluster administrator provisions machines with local SSDs and brings up the cluster
 2. When a new node instance starts up, an addon DaemonSet discovers local “secondary” partitions which are mounted at a well known location and creates Local PVs for them if one doesn’t exist already.
-The PVs will include a path to the secondary device mount points, and a new node annotation that ties the volume to a specific node.
-A StorageClass is required and will have a new optional field `locality` for the system to be able to differentiate between local and remote storage.
-Labels may also be specified.
-The volume consumes the entire partition.
+The PVs will include a path to the secondary device mount points, and a hostname label ties the volume to a specific node.
+A StorageClass is required and will have a new optional field `toplogyKey` for the system to apply node constraints to local storage when scheduling pods that request this StorageClass.
+Other labels may also be specified.

     ```yaml
     kind: StorageClass